 1. Learn the instrument approaches and departure procedures.

 Approach and departure procedures are critical phases of an instrument flight.

-Knowing how to depart from an airport using the instruments, arriving at an airport following the instrument approach, and safely landing the aircraft will make you an excellent instrument pilot.
+Departing from an airport using the instruments, arriving at an airport following the instrument approach, and safely landing the aircraft is the most critical phase of IFR flight operations.

 There are many elements to study for instrument pilots.
 But remembering the procedures and applying them will distinguish you from other pilots.

 There are two sources of learning IFR flying procedures that I find very useful for instrument flying: